Deron Williams: Personal life

 Williams was baptized as a Christian in early 2010.
-He married Amy Young, whom he had known since second grade and had dated since high school, and has four children.
+He married Amy Young, whom he had known since second grade and had dated since high school, and with whom he has four children.

 Williams appeared as himself on the Disney Channel show The Suite Life on Deck during the season 3 episode Twister: Part 1 along with Dwight Howard and Kevin Love.

 An avid boxing and MMA fan, Williams has trained for years in mixed martial arts and boxing and owns a stake in Fortis MMA.
 On November 5, 2021, it was announced that he would be fighting on the undercard of the Jake Paul vs. Tommy Fury fight.
 On November 9, 2021, his opponent was revealed to be Frank Gore.
 Williams won the fight in a split decision.